Remscheid Hauptbahnhof: Rail services

 Since the cessation of passenger services in 1922 to Hasten the only passenger service of the line is the service from Solingen Hauptbahnhof to Wuppertal Hauptbahnhof, now known as S 7 of the Rhine-Ruhr S-Bahn, branded as Der Müngstener, operated every 20 minutes from Monday to Friday and generally every half-hour on weekends and at off-peak times, using (LINT 41) vehicles.
 Since the closure of the remaining lines branching off at Lennep, there are also no other passenger services in Remscheid city, The route from Remscheid Hauptbahnhof to Bliedinghausen is only used for freight traffic.

-Since December of 2022, the Station is also served hourly by regional service RE 47 between Düsseldorf Hauptbahnhof and Remscheid-Lennep, operated by Regiobahn.
+Since December 2022, the Station is also served hourly by regional service RE 47 between Düsseldorf Hauptbahnhof and Remscheid-Lennep, operated by Regiobahn.

 Two platform tracks are available for passengers and there are also several freight tracks.
 Located on the forecourt of the station is Remscheid bus station, which is served by many urban and regional bus routes operated by Verkehrsbetriebe Remscheid and other transport companies.